lecramyajiv/fonts-arkandis/README.md

 Arkandis Digital Foundry offers only alternative font typefaces or derivative works that have the "look" of commercial fonts.

-The fonts are designed by Hirwen HARENDAL.
+The fonts are designed by Hirwen Harendal.
 The following fonts are
 available:

 1. Verana Sans